tableau/ts-checked-fsm/Readme.md

 Each time we call transition, the Typescript type system validates that there exists a valid transition from the current and next state.
 Additionally, it validates that the types associated with the current and next state match our state machine definition.

 If I try to transtion from 'named-document' to 'unnamed-document', then the transition call will fail to compile.
-Today, error messages are cryptic, e.g. "Type string is not assignable to never".There are type system proposals that would ts-state-machine to give more meaningful messages.
+Today, error messages are cryptic, e.g. "Type string is not assignable to never".There are type system proposals that would ts-checked-fsm to give more meaningful messages.

 # Get started